Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/movable-ink-event-streaming.md

 2. Navigate to **Customer Data Endpoints** with the dropdown navigation at the top-left of the screen.
 3. Click **New Endpoint**.
 4. Add an Endpoint Name, Vendor, and Description.
 Click **Create Endpoint**.
-5. You should now see an Endpoint URL.
-This is the endpoint URL that you will paste into Amplitude.
-You should also see an Access Key ID and an Access Secret.
-You will need to convert these to Basic Authorization format before pasting these into Amplitude.
+5. Movable Ink displays an Endpoint URL.
+Copy this URL for use in Amplitude in the next step.
+Use the Access Key ID and Access Secret to create an HTTP Basic Authorization header, which you'll paste into Amplitude in the next step.

 ### Amplitude setup